 Mirava

 Mirava takes automation to the next level by centralizing pricing updates into a single, intuitive dashboard.
 This eliminates the hassle of juggling multiple platforms, outdated spreadsheets, and fluctuating exchange rates.
 Its PPP-based adjustments align prices with local economic realities, striking the right balance between affordability and profitability.
-Developers can also roll out bulk pricing updates across countries and platforms simultaneously, speeding up the process by up to 5x[1].
+Developers can also roll out bulk pricing updates across countries and platforms simultaneously, replacing a slow, manual process with one that takes minutes.

 Advanced analytics within Mirava provide valuable insights into user behavior, conversion rates, and untapped revenue opportunities - helping developers refine their pricing strategies further.
-Kenji Watanabe, Co-Founder of Lingora, highlighted how this approach transformed their workflow:
+Removing the spreadsheet-and-App-Store-rules overhead is what lets teams test new pricing strategies regularly instead of avoiding pricing changes altogether.

 With support for over 170 countries and integration with Apple App Store, Google Play, and Stripe, Mirava is built for developers aiming to scale globally.
-It offers a free Basic plan for up to two apps, making it accessible for teams to test regional pricing strategies.
-Developers using Mirava have reported revenue increases between 15% and 40%, along with conversion rate improvements of up to 40% through localized pricing[2][5].
+It offers a free plan with a price audit and flat price updates, making it accessible for teams to start aligning prices with local purchasing power across every market.

 Measuring Regional Price Change Results